Matcha and intermittent fasting: what no one tells you

 When we talk about intermittent fasting, we're not just talking about calories.

-The goal of fasting is not sacrifice, but to reduce insulin, facilitate the use of fat as energy and, if the fast is prolonged, activate processes such as autophagy, the natural cellular recycling system.
+The goal of fasting is not sacrifice, but to reduce insulin, facilitate the use of fat for energy, and, if the fast is prolonged, activate processes like autophagy, the natural cellular recycling system.

-Therefore, from a serious nutritional point of view, breaking a fast involves triggering a relevant metabolic response, not ingesting just anything for the sake of ingesting it.
+Therefore, from a serious nutritional standpoint, breaking the fast implies causing a relevant metabolic response, not just ingesting anything for the sake of ingesting it.

-A cup of ceremonial matcha prepared with only water provides such a low amount of calories that, in practice, it does not generate a measurable insulin spike or take the body out of a fasting state.
+A cup of ceremonial matcha prepared only with water provides such a low amount of calories that, in practice, it does not generate a measurable insulin spike or take the body out of the fasted state.

-This is not a personal opinion.
-It's how the body responds when there is no real caloric stimulus.
+It's not a personal opinion.
+It's how the body responds when there's no real caloric stimulus.

 With just matcha and water, the fast is maintained.

-When milk, plant-based drinks, honey, sugar or fats are introduced, things change: that's when there is a metabolic disruption.
+When milk, plant-based drinks, honey, sugar, or fats are added, things change: then there is a metabolic break.

 The problem is what's added to it.

-Many people think that a little bit "doesn't count."
-Metabolically, it does.
+Many people believe a splash "doesn't count."
+Metabolically, it counts.
 Especially if the goal is autophagy.

 Matcha and autophagy: what is known and what is not